First time starting your TOEFL Reading practice? You’re not alone.

 A word choice trap will try to copy words from the passage, but change a few words to imply a whole new meaning to the sentence, making it wrong.
 You’ll want to slow down and save your time for word choice traps since you’ll have to read each answer carefully.

-Go ahead and eliminate the obvious choices that twist the main point, misstate details, and include/overlook information from the sentence.Once you shave down your answer choice options from 4 down to 2, you’ll know that you’re using your time efficiently.
+Go ahead and eliminate the obvious choices that twist the main idea, misstate details, and include/overlook information from the sentence.Once you shave down your answer choice options from 4 down to 2, you’ll know that you’re using your time efficiently.

 Eliminate the word choice traps, and you’ll have more time to catch the finer details that boost your score.